Spooky House

-Synopsis
+Plot

-The Great Zamboni is a famous illusionist who works with his wife and assistant, Dawn Starr.
+Alexander York, known as The Great Zamboni, is a famous illusionist who works with his wife and assistant, Dawn Starr.
 During a recording session of one of his shows, something goes wrong during the act, and Dawn Starr disappears.

-Eleven and a half years later, Zamboni lives alone, save for his pet jaguar Shadow.
+Eleven and a half years later, Zamboni lives alone in an old manor house, with his pet jaguar Shadow.
 He uses his character to scare off visitors and builds a reputation for himself as "the Spooky Man" in the "Spooky House".
 Also living in this town is a recently orphaned Max, as well as his friends Yuri, Beans, Prescott, and Zoe.
-These five are trying to enjoy themselves as much as they can before Max is sent to an orphanage after Halloween.
-The five kids run afoul with three kleptomaniac teens, Mora, Mike the Mouth, and Dumb Dave.
-These three work for Madame Boss, who is training them to be real thieves.
+While they are trying to enjoy themselves as much as they can before Max is sent to an orphanage after Halloween, the five kids also run afoul with three teenage kleptomaniac neighborhood bullies: high school students Mona, Mike the Mouth, and Dumb Dave.
+The trio all work for Madame Boss, who is training them to be real thieves.

-The teens steal Zoe's pet goat Princess, stashing her in a graveyard near the Spooky House, forcing the kids to go after her.
+The teens steal Zoe's pet goat Princess and stash her in a graveyard near the Spooky House, forcing the kids to go after her.
 Zamboni, seeing the children, uses various tricks and traps in his home to scare everyone away.
 However, Max is not afraid, and becomes intrigued by Zamboni.
 He begins repeatedly visiting the reluctant illusionist, who begins begrudgingly interacting with him.
 One day, the teens steal back Princess, leading Max to suggest talking to Zamboni and asking for help.
-When he doesn't answer, Max peeks through the window to see Shadow with her tail stuck in one of Zamboni's traps then he goes to rescue it.
+When he doesn't answer, Max peeks through the window to see Shadow with her tail stuck in one of Zamboni's traps and goes to rescue her.
+Zamboni arrives home and angrily tells the children to leave his house.
+While researching Zamboni, the children discover that the last thing he ever said to Dawn Starr before her disappearance was “I hate children”, upsetting Max.